 The two methods below are more for specific types of traders.

-The fixed dollar amount position sizing method is more for longer-term traders, or traders who are going to take a limited number of trades and are typically going to hold their trades for longer periods of time and have larger stop losses.
+The fixed dollar position sizing method is more for longer-term traders, or traders who are going to take a limited number of trades, are typically going to hold their trades for longer periods of time, and have larger stop losses.
 You may or may not opt to use leverage.

 Let’s assume you want to hold forex trades for the long-term, yet you don’t want to put all your capital into only one or two trades.

-So you decide in advance how many trades you want to allocate your capital to.
-If you have a $100,000 you may decide to split it between 5, 6, 7, 8, 9, or 10 trades.
+You decide in advance how many trades you want to allocate your capital to.
+If you have a $100,000 account, you may decide to split it between 5, 6, 7, 8, 9, or 10 trades.

 In my opinion, 5 or 6 trades is enough.
 Once we start taking more than that, some of our trades are likely to be too heavily correlated and thus redundant.

 Assume you have a $100,000 account for currency trading and are willing to split that up between 5 trades.
 That means you will put the equivalent of $20,000 into each trade.

 You will then choose a stop loss for each trade.
 For example, you may say that you will never let the currency pair go more than 5% offside (loss).
 Or 3%, or 2%.

 5% of $20,000 means you are willing to take a maximum loss of $1,000 on any position.
 Note that even though in this case we are risking 5% on a trade (in the method above we only risked 1%) we are willing to risk more because we are only using a portion of our account for this trade.
 Notice that the $1,000 maximum loss is still only 1% of our total account balance of $100,000, in this example.